uncxlirh/vibebuyer.ai/README.md

 - Drafted with LLM help (prompts, UI skeletons, JSON schemas)
 - Then reviewed, edited, and wired together manually

-To make this transparent, the repository can include an `ai_logs/` folder:
+To make this transparent, the repository includes an `ai_logs/` folder:

 - `ai_logs/prompts_agent.md` – evolution of the AI Architect prompt
 - `ai_logs/prompts_ui.md` – prompts used for UI and UX copy